springfall2008/batpred/README.md

   - **car_charging_limit** - The % limit the car is set to charge to, link to a suitable sensor.
 Default is 100%
   - **car_charging_soc** - The cars current % charge level, link to a suitable sensor.
 Default is 0%

+### Workarounds

+  - battery_scaling - Scales the battery reported SOC Kwh e.g. if you set 0.8 your battery is only 80% of reported capacity.
+If you are going to chart this you may want to use predbat.soc_kw_h0 as your current status rather than the GivTCP entity so everything lines up
+  - import_export_scaling - Scalings the import & export data from GivTCP - used for workarounds

 ### Customisation

 These are configuration items that you can modify to fit your needs, you can configure these in Home Assistant directly if **user_config_enable** is set to True.
 Once the user config is enabled then changing the items in apps.yml will have no effect.

   - battery_loss - The percent of energy lost when charging the battery, default is 0.05 (5%)
   - battery_loss_discharge - The percent of energy lost when discharging the battery, default is 0.05 (5%)
-  - battery_scaling - Scales the battery reported SOC Kwh e.g. if you set 0.8 your battery is only 80% of reported capacity.
-If you are going to chart this you may want to use predbat.soc_kw_h0 as your current status rather than the GivTCP entity so everything lines up
   - battery_rate_max_scaling - Scales the maximum battery charging/discharging rate for calibration if GivTCP is wrong
   - load_scaling - scales the load by a fixed percentage (default is 1.0, set up e.g. 1.2 if you want to add a % margin to your load)
   - pv_scaling - scales the PV data by a fixed percentage (default is 1.0 for no adjustment, set down e.g. 0.80 if you want to scale back)